 • Interpersonal skills including active listening and empathy

-• Eager to initiative in maintaining contact with protégés over text, email, and phone
+• Eager to initiate and maintain contact with protégés over text, email, and phone

 • Resides in Caledon or Brampton

-You will help lead bi-weekly group rides in your area and/or go on one-on-one rides with your neighbours to help them enhance their skills riding a bicycle?
-Typically, most protégés are new to the city and are looking to become familiar with the road rules, learn safer routes, and gain confidence riding on the rode.
-Unless you are comfortable or have experience teaching adults to ride, you will not be assigned to them.
+You will help lead bi-weekly group rides in your area and/or go on one-on-one rides with your protégés to help them enhance their skills riding a bicycle.
+Typically, most protégés are new to the city and are looking to become familiar with the road rules, learn safer routes, and gain confidence riding on the road.
+Mentors who are comfortable or have experience teaching adults to ride may be assigned to new riders.
 Less experienced protégés require more attention.
-For in-person activities, mentors and protégés must physically distance and ensure they always have their mask.

 • Join a community of like-minded volunteers, mentors, and staff and gain access to networking opportunities.

-The Brampton Bike Hub and Caledon Bike Hub, offered in partnership with BikeBrampton and Punjabi Community Health Services (PCHS), empowers cyclists to choose bikes over cars to get around.
-We believe that riding and fixing a bicycle is a powerful tool to connect neighbours, promote independence, improve health, and enhance environmental sustainability.
+Brampton Bike Hub and Caledon Bike Hub, is offered in partnership with BikeBrampton and Punjabi Community Health Services (PCHS).
+It empowers cyclists to choose bikes over cars to get around.
+Riding and fixing a bicycle is a powerful tool to connect neighbours, promote independence, improve health, and enhance environmental sustainability.